esnet/pond/README.md

         ]
     };

-In fact, if you get your data from InfluxDB, this is exactly what your data will look like.

-Now you want to create a Series object from that.
-To do that simply use the constructor:
+To create a new TimeSeries object from that simply use the constructor:

     var series = new Series(data);

+The name is somewhat optional, but a good practice.
+Columns are necessary and refer to the data in the points.
+And points are and array of tuples.
+Each row is at a different time (or timerange), and each value corresponds to the column labels.
+As just hinted at, the time column may actually be either a time or a timerange, reprsented by an Index.
+By using an Index it's possible to refer to a specific month for example.

+    var availabilityData = {
+        "name": "Last 3 months availability",
+        "columns": ["time", "uptime"],
+        "points": [
+            ["2015-06", "100%"],   // <-- 2015-06 specified here represents June 2015
+            ["2015-05", "92%"],
+            ["2015-04", "87%"],
+        ]
+    };

+You may also optionally associate the TimeSeries with an Index.
+This is very helpful when caching different TimeSeries.

+    var indexedData = {
+        "index": "1d-625",        // <-- Index specified here
+        "name": "traffic",
+        "columns": ["time", "temp"],
+        "points": [
+            [1400425947000, 26.2],
+            [1400425948000, 27.6],
+            [1400425949000, 28.9],
+            [1400425950000, 29.1],
+        ]
+    };

+You can read the index back with `index()`, or as a string (more likely for caching) `indexAsString()`, or as a TimeRange with `indexAsRange()`.
-To get how many rows there are in a `Series` use `size()`.

-To get a particular row back out of the `Series`, use `at(i)`.
+To get how many rows there are in a `Series` use `size()`, while to get a particular row back out of the `Series`, use `at(i)`.
 It will return the row and an `Event`. like this:

     var event = series.at(1);

+You can also use ES6 to iterate over the data:

+    var series = new Series(data);
+    for (event of series.events()) {
+        console.log(event.toString());  // prints the event
+    }

-An event is a timestamp and some data, so to deconstruct the event you can use `timestamp()` and `data()` methods:
+An event is a timestamp or timerange and some data, so to deconstruct the event you can use `timestamp()` and `data()` methods:

-    var data = series.data(); // {"value":18}
+    var data = event.data(); // {"value":18}
-    var timestamp = series.timestamp().getTime(); //1400425948000
+    var timestamp = event.timestamp().getTime(); //1400425948000

 ### Comparing series